Grays are timeless! Grays are classic! Grays are beautiful!

 So, if you’re looking for colors to pair up with Cityscape, keep reading further.

-I would highly recommend going for lighter shades to create a sense of harmony in the space!
+I would highly recommend going for lighter shades to create a sense of harmony in your space!

 For a monochromatic palette, take it subtle and light, like the following options-